elopio/docs/source/includes/_apiOverview.md

 To alleviate this problem, the Simplified API executes queries by submitting an RPC request to an Augur Node that is either running locally or remotely (hosted).
 The Augur Node then runs the request against its database and returns the result.
 This allows queries to be run on Augur much more quickly than would otherwise be possible.

 To set up a local Augur Node, follow the instructions described in the [Augur Node GitHub repository](https://github.com/AugurProject/augur-node#augur-node).
-Once a local Augur Node is running (or if the websocket address of a hosted node is known), a connection to it can be established by specifying the websocket address as shown by the JavaScript sample code in the [Getting Started with augur.js](#getting-started-with-augur-js) section.
+Once a local Augur Node is running (or if the WebSocket address of a hosted node is known), a connection to it can be established by specifying the WebSocket address as shown by the JavaScript sample code in the [Getting Started with augur.js](#getting-started-with-augur-js) section.

 <!-- TODO: add link to augur.connect function in Simplified API section once its complete. -->
 Getting Started with augur.js